sriroopar/sriroopar/README.md

 ## A little something about me 👇

-<p>Well🤔,I'm a grad student purusing Master's in CS at North Carolina State University.
+<p>I'm a grad student purusing Master's in CS at North Carolina State University.
 I am into data science and machine learning so I play around with related technologies.
 I am a night owl and I like  coffee :)</p>

 ```python
  sri_roopa = {